Martelli: The pain is raw over firing by St. Joe's

 The finality of the decision hit Martelli hard.

-"It's hard not to say with this handling, to not say, 'You know what, I failed,' '' Martelli said.
+"It's hard not to say with this handling, to not say, 'You know what, I failed,'" Martelli said.
 "That's been the hardest part for me, to get beyond the fact that I failed."
-Martelli said he had not made a decision on what he would do next, but television and the NBA are not as close to his heart as coaching in college.
+Martelli said he had not made a decision on what he would do next but did say television and the NBA are not as close to his heart as coaching in college.

-"I want, and in a way need, to be on a sideline,'' Martelli said.
-"Not to justify my career at St. Joseph's.
-To have an impact, on players, on a campus, on a student body."
+"I want, and in a way need, to be on a sideline," Martelli said.
+"Not to justify my career at Saint Joseph's -- to have an impact, on players, on a campus, on a student body."

-The Hawks made seven NCAA tournament appearances and six NIT appearances.
+Under Martelli, the Hawks made seven NCAA tournament appearances and six NIT appearances.
 They had a historic season in 2004, winning their first 27 games en route to the Elite Eight behind the star backcourt of Jameer Nelson and Delonte West.
-Martelli earned National Coach of the Year honors that season.
-Saint Joe's won four Atlantic 10 regular-season championships during Martelli's tenure.
+Martelli earned national Coach of the Year honors that season.
+St. Joe's won four Atlantic 10 regular-season championships during Martelli's tenure.

 The Hawks had struggled the past three seasons, failing to finish above .500 overall.
 This season, they went 14-19 overall and 6-12 in the Atlantic 10.